Michaelawilliams28/cuckoo-debian-install/README.md

   > hopefully cuckoo does intialize and shows welcome message.
 This will create the initial conf files.
   ### Volatility for venv
   * copy vol to venv
+  > as root
   `sudo cp -r /usr/local/lib/python2.7/dist-packages/volatility-2.6.1-py2.7.egg/volatility/ /home/cuckoo/venv/lib/python2.7/`
   * confirm distorm3 is installed in venv for vol
+  > as cuckoo user in venv
   (venv) `pip install distorm3==3.4.4`

   * Don't start cuckoo yet.
 Will still have a bit more to do.